suruz/TR2-Level-Viewer/README.md

 <b>Q. Is it possible to load level file from http server?</b>

   Ans.
 Yes it is possible.
 You can play around Browser.cs .
 It uses WWW class to fetch level file data bytes from specified server url.

+<b> Known Issues </b>

+Project was developed in Unity 3.5.If project import fails because of meta missing in Unity 5 or higher just cancel import and try to reimport.

 <b>Q.How to contact the authour?</b>